 Link: Apply for the IHG® Rewards Premier Business Credit Card

-This spring, Chase & IHG refreshed their credit card portfolio, and as part of that they introduced the IHG® Rewards Premier Business Credit Card.
+In 2022, Chase & IHG refreshed their credit card portfolio, and as part of that they introduced the IHG® Rewards Premier Business Credit Card.
 It’s exciting to see an IHG business credit card launched, especially given that IHG’s loyalty program overall has been improved.

 IHG Premier Business Card basics